Conditional graph entropy as an alternating minimization problem: Convex corners

+We will shortly see that \eqref{eq:minKL} actually holds with equality.
+In order to prove this, let us consider the set $\La^{-1} = \big\{ \bb^{-1} \, : \, \bb \in \La \big\}$.
+Since $\La$ is convex and downward closed, it follows easily that $\La^{-1}$ is convex and upward closed (using the convexity of $t \mapsto 1/t$ for $t>0$).
+The key observation is that $\Ka$ and $\La^{-1}$ always have a common point. \begin{theorem} The intersection of the downward closed convex set $\Ka$ and the upward closed convex set $\La^{-1}$ is a single point $\ab$, where $\phia$ takes its minimum over $\Ka$ and its maximum over $\La^{-1}$.
+Then

-As explained in the introduction, the mappings $Q$ and $R$ can be used to ``jump'' between the q-problem and r-problem in a way that the function value decreases.
-In this section we will focus on the r-problem and define the corresponding stepping map
+Furthermore, $\Ka$ and $\La^{-1}$ are separated by a hyperplane with normal vector $\pb \ab^{-1}=\big( p_x/a_x \big)_{x \in \Xc}$. \end{theorem} Before we present the proof, recall that the mappings $Q$ and $R$ ``jump'' between the q-problem and r-problem in a way that the function value decreases.
+In what follows we will focus on the r-problem and the corresponding stepping map

 \begin{proposition} Every minimum point of $\phir$ must be a fixed point of $\Fr$. \end{proposition} \begin{proof} Combining Propositions \ref{prop:R_ineq} and \ref{prop:Q_ineq} gives that for any $\rb \in \Krst$ we have